openvinotoolkit/openvino/docs/IE_DG/supported_plugins/GNA.md

 The first and second versions of Intel® GNA found in 10th and 11th generation Intel® Core™ Processors may be considered to be functionally equivalent.
 Intel® GNA 2.0 provided performance improvement with respect to Intel® GNA 1.0.
 Starting with 12th Generation Intel® Core™ Processors (formerly codenamed Alder Lake), support for Intel® GNA 3.0 features is being added.

-In the rest of this documentation, "GNA 2.0" term will be used for GNA HW delivered with  Intel® GNA on 10th and 11th generation Intel® Core™ Processors, and "GNA 3.0" term will be used for GNA HW delivered with  Intel® GNA on 12th generation Intel® Core™ Processors.
+In the rest of this documentation, "GNA 2.0" refers to Intel® GNA hardware delivered on 10th and 11th generation Intel® Core™ processors, and the term "GNA 3.0" will be used to refer to GNA hardware delivered on 12th generation Intel® Core™ processors.

 Initially, a limited subset of Intel® GNA 3.0 features are added to the previous feature set including the following: